FSIS Ready-To-Eat Sampling Programs - Revision 1

 - IPP are to be aware that FSIS collects samples in the final package after all interventions are complete, even if the establishment has recooked, reprocessed, or repackaged the product.

 - IPP are to submit the samples to the laboratory for microbiological analysis in the final package.
-The laboratory does not supply sterile bags or gloves for sampling because IPP are not to have direct contact with the exposed, unpackaged RTE product.
+The laboratory does not supply sterile bags or gloves for sampling because IPP are not to have direct contact with the exposed, unpackaged RTE product so that there is no opportunity for IPP to contaminate the sample.
 This is because Listeria may be present in the environment and could be transferred to the product if an exposed RTE product is collected.
+The laboratories disinfect intact retail packages at the incision sites prior to incision for sampling.
+However, for RTE sausages in casing, the shell/casing is an integral part of the sample and should be free of pathogens and toxins.
+Therefore, as indicated in the Microbiology Laboratory Guideline (MLG) 8.14, the casing is not disinfected since some casings are permeable and the disinfectant may be introduced into the core of the product.
+In addition, consumers often slice through an inedible casing and then remove it thus any contamination on the surface of the casing could be transferred to the edible core of the product.

 NOTE: Final packaging may include butcher paper, wax paper, plastic wrap, or any packaging that is not sealed. - If the final package or product container is too large, heavy, or costly to ship to the laboratory or the establishment only ships product in bulk, IPP can contact the laboratory through PHIS to request a larger shipping container or ask the establishment to slack-fill or short-weight a product for a one-pound sample and send it in the usual establishment packaging, such as the container liner.
 IPP are not to cut the product to fit it inside the shipping container.
 The following are additional instructions regarding slack-filling or short-weighting: